 'But my lord!
 Is the rumor true?
 That you will be transferred to Kalsak?'

-'It is no rumor.'
-Cael nodded, confirming Kiritz's worst fear.
-'High Command has decided to
+'It is no rumor,' Cael nodded, confirming Kiritz's worst fear.
+'High Command has decided to transfer my post to Kalsak and I would become the city's new steward.'

 'But why Kalsak out of all places?
 Isn't working there technically a banishment?'